Lukas Podolski: Górnik Zabrze

 On 6 July 2021, Podolski was announced by the Ekstraklasa club Górnik Zabrze, having signed a one-year contract that comes with the option of another year, and with the club being probably his last club before retiring, after stating it's his dream to finish his footballing career playing for Górnik.
 He made his debut on 30 July, coming on as a substitute in a 3–1 league home defeat against Lech Poznań at the Arena Zabrze.
 On 21 November 2021, he scored his first goal for Górnik Zabrze, in the Ekstraklasa home fixture against Legia Warsaw 3–2.

 On 19 May 2022, Podolski agreed to a one-year contract extension.
 Later that year, on 5 November, he scored a goal from inside his own half in a 4–1 away win against Pogoń Szczecin.
 On 19 May 2023, he extended his Górnik contract until 2025.
 In May 2025, he signed a one-year contract extension.
+In December 2025, he acquired 8.3% of the shares of Górnik through his company LP Holding GmbH, becoming the second largest shareholder of the club.

+On 2 May 2026, Podolski achieved his first title with the club, following a 2–0 win over Raków Częstochowa in the Polish Cup final, Górnik's first silverware in 38 years.
+On 21 May 2026, he became the majority owner of Górnik after acquiring 86% of the club's shares from the Zabrze local government.
+A day later, he announced that he would retire from professional football at the end of the 2025–26 season.
+He played his final match on 23 May 2026, coming on as a subtitute in a 6–2 league home victory against Radomiak Radom at the Arena Zabrze, securing the second place in Ekstraklasa.
+Podolski played over 550 top-flight matches in his career in which he scored more than 150 goals.